mikaelbr/bacon-love/exercises/10_and_or_or_or_maybe_not/problem.md

 ## Hint and Tips:

-You should create two properties firstly: if we should report and if the river limit is exceeded.
+You should create two properties first: if we should report and if the river limit is exceeded.
 After you have these you should be able to find if the report system should be triggered.